 "KINGWOOD ALUMNI" t-shirts are available for purchase online!
-Pictured here sporting his alumni tee (and Mustang spirit!) is '84 grad and KHS staff member Mark Krimm, speaking to a crowd on campus after the Oct.
-2010 Mustang Pride parade.
+Pictured here sporting his alumni tee (and Mustang spirit!) is '84 grad Mark Krimm, speaking to a crowd on campus after the Oct.
+2010 Mustang Pride parade (he was on staff at KHS at the time).
 Photo courtesy Mindy Gardner McQueen ('87).

 Click here to buy now.

 It's not the stadium you remember.
 It's better!